Subcommittee on Precision Medicine

 The chair and vice chair of the Subcommittee on Precision Medicine each serve one-year terms with the immediate past chair serving another one-year term on the subcommittee as a member.
 If not already a member of the Committee on Scientific Affairs, the chair of the Subcommittee on Precision Medicine serves as a liaison to the Committee on Scientific Affairs.

 Members of the Subcommittee on Precision Medicine are appointed to three-year staggered terms (with the possibility of renewal once) and include experts focused on both malignant and classical hematology.
-The membership includes liaison members from the Committee on Educational Affairs and the Committee on Practice.
+The membership includes liaison members from the Committee on Educational Affairs, the Committee on Practice, and the Subcommittee on Artificial Intelligence.

 Members of the Subcommittee on Precision Medicine are required to participate in regularly scheduled conference calls and possibly one in-person meeting if deemed necessary.